wcarhart/marq/README.md

 ```

 #### Centered Text
 Ever wanted to center a piece of text in markdown?
 Now you can.
 Start a line with `=` for it to be centered (requires additional CSS, see the `css/` directory for samples).
+Centered text can use inline text decoration.
 ```
 =This text is centered.
 ```